West Area Computers: Protesting segregation

 In 1958, when the NACA became NASA, segregated facilities, including the West Computing office, were abolished.

+Legacy

+The West Area Computers are described in Hidden Figures, a nonfiction book by Margot Lee Shetterly published in 2016 by William Morrow and Company.
+A 2016 biographical drama film, Hidden Figures, is based on the book.

 On November 8, 2019, the Congressional Gold Medal was awarded "In recognition of all the women who served as computers, mathematicians, and engineers at the National Advisory Committee for Aeronautics and the National Aeronautics and Space Administration (NASA) between the 1930s and the 1970s."